Chen Tai

-Chen Tai (died c.June 260), courtesy name Xuanbo, was a military general and official of the state of Cao Wei during the Three Kingdoms period of China.
+Chen Tai (died c.June 260 (Note: Chen Tai died soon after Cao Mao's death, which was on 2 June 260.
+Thus, Chen Tai's death date should be in mid- or late-June 260.)), courtesy name Xuanbo, was a military general and official of the state of Cao Wei during the Three Kingdoms period of China.
 He was a son of Chen Qun and a maternal grandson of Xun Yu.
 (Note: Xun Yi's biography in the Jin Shu mentioned that Xun Yi was a younger brother-in-law of Chen Qun and the Jin Ji (晉紀) by Gan Bao mentioned that Chen Tai was Xun Yi's maternal nephew.
 Chen Tai was Chen Qun's son.
 By deductive reasoning, Chen Qun must have married a daughter of Xun Yu and their son was Chen Tai.)
 Chen Tai was very knowledgeable in the art of war, and so led his men as if they were his own children.
 When the regent Sima Shi began abusing his power and the emperor Cao Mao died under very suspicious circumstances, Chen Tai expressed his deep loyalty to the Cao Wei state by donning mourning garments at Cao Mao's funeral.